AliciaDurrer/fastWDM3D/README.md

-# Fast and Accurate 3D Healthy Tissue Inpainting
+# fastWDM3D: Fast and Accurate 3D Healthy Tissue Inpainting

-This repository provides the code to the paper "Fast and Accurate 3D Healthy Tissue Inpainting".
+This repository provides the code to the paper "fastWDM3D: Fast and Accurate 3D Healthy Tissue Inpainting".

 ## Setup